a-dev-mobile/GenerateDirectoryTree/README.md

 ### Command-Line Arguments

 - `--scanDir "path"`: Specify the root directory for generating the tree.
 If not provided, the current directory is used.
-- `--exclude "dir1,dir2"`: A comma-separated list of directories to exclude from the scan.
-For example, `--exclude "bin,obj"`.
+- `--exclude "dir1 | dir2"`: A comma-separated list of directories to exclude from the scan.
+For example, `--exclude "bin | obj"`.

 ### Example

 ```
-dotnet run --project /path/to/YourProject.csproj --scanDir "C:\Projects\MyProject" --exclude "bin,obj,node_modules"
+dotnet run --project /path/to/YourProject.csproj --scanDir "C:\Projects\MyProject" --exclude "bin | obj | node_modules"
 ```

 This command will generate a tree for "C:\Projects\MyProject", excluding the "bin", "obj", and "node_modules" directories.